Activision has outlined Season 6 of ‘Call Of Duty: Modern Warfare’

-Season 6 for Call Of Duty: Modern Warfare has dropped today (September 29) and delivered new modes, maps, and Halloween themed events.
+Season 6 for Call Of Duty: Warzone and Modern Warfare has arrived, bringing with it new modes, maps and Halloween themed events.

-The new update will add substantial changes to both the Call Of Duty: Modern Warfare and Warzone.
-As previously teased, the biggest addition comes in the form of two new operators, Nikolai and Farah, and the ability to traverse the subway tunnels within matches of Warzone.
+The new update will add substantial changes to both games, including the previously teased addition of two new operators, Nikolai and Farah.
+PLayers will also be able to fast travel in Warzone thanks to the introduction of a seven-stop subway system.

-Known as the “Metro”, the subway will have fully operated trains that possess the ability to act as dynamic fast travel between points on the map.
-Stations will be packed with loot to find and once obtained, squads can hop on the train to move somewhere else.
-Trains won’t operate unless there is no conflict onboard and will not venture into areas outside the circle.
+Known as the “Metro”, the subway system will have fully operational trains that allow players to fast travel between points on the map.
+Stations will also be packed with loot to find and obtained.
+However, trains won’t operate unless there is no conflict onboard and will not venture into areas outside the circle.

-As with previous seasons, Call Of Duty: Modern Warfare, has had four new maps added to freshen up the experience.
+As with previous seasons, the update also adds new to freshen up the experience.
 Each boasts particular features, whether being specific to multiple modes or returning classics from prior games.

 The four new maps added to Season 6 are: